9 Shots

 "9 Shots" is a song by American hip hop recording artist 50 Cent, released on August 14, 2015 as a non-album single.
 The song was produced by Frank Dukes.

 Music video

-A music video for the song was directed by Eif Rivera. and it contains guest appearances by G-Unit mates Tony Yayo and Lloyd Banks.
+The music video for the song was directed by Eif Rivera. and it contains guest appearances by G-Unit mates Tony Yayo and Lloyd Banks.
 It premiered after the season two finale of the 50-Cent-produced series Power.
+The music video on YouTube has received over 25 million views as of April 2024.

 Background

 50 Cent debuted a new single titled “9 Shots” produced by Frank Dukes at a Capitol Records event in NYC on Wednesday.
 50 mentioned it is a metaphor between 9 moments of life and him being shot 9 times when he was starting his music career.
 The song was officially released the day after the live premiere.